 Notes

 This recipe uses my homemade vegan seitan beef recipe.
 If you don't have time to make your own homemade seitan, you could try this store-bought seitan by Sweet Earth.
+You could also substitute thinly sliced portobello mushrooms or button mushrooms instead to make a vegan mushroom 'cheesesteak.'

 Other Substitutions